Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 It is important to emphasize on the architecture of the system the use of [NATS](https://github.com/nats-io/nats-server) in it.

 ### Messaging system
-It's important to emphasize in the architecture of the system the use of [NATS](https://nats.io/) in it.
+It is important to emphasize in the architecture of the system the use of [NATS](https://nats.io/) in it.

 - NATS is a simple, secure and performant communications system for digital system, services and devices

 - NATS is used in the microservices system as a communication center for all of them.

-> NATS it's used in cluster mode to satisfy more work to be done by it due to the high number of events in the system to be processed
+> NATS it is used in cluster mode to satisfy more work to be done by it due to the high number of events in the system to be processed

 #### Microservices communications